chadfurman/chadfurman.github.io/_posts/2015-08-30-making-html-tags-with-angular.markdown

 {% endhighlight %}
 -----

+Now Karma can find everything it's looking for

-Run the tests:
+Run the tests.

 `karma start test/karma.conf.js`

-And connect to the localhost test server at `http://localhost:8080` or `http://localhost:9876` depending on port availability.

-You should see a `Karma` header bar.
-We're in business.
+Without any tests, you should see a notice about `0 out of 0` tests passing.
+Good.

 ### Writing our first test

-Put this in a file at `project/test/karma/sound-button.js`:

 -----
-This file belongs in test/karma/sound-button.js
+This in a file at `project/test/karma/sound-button.js`:
 {% highlight javascript %}
 'use strict';